VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Multiple Outputs

 What is if my Validation function produces more than just a single value?
 There are several option to output multiple values:
-1. Use named tuples as return value (the name of the `Validation...` function is not used anymore but must specify any dummy name to follow the convention)
+1. Use *named tuples* as return value (the name of the `Validation...` function is not used anymore but must specify any dummy name to follow the convention)
-2. Use output parameters.
+2. Use *out* parameters.
 In this case the Validation Function can return void, but the name of the `Validation...` must specify any dummy name to follow the convention
 3. A mix of 1 and 2

 Examples: